Academic Calendar 2024/25

 Dates and location

-This is a five-month, full-time program that runs Monday to Friday, 8:30 am–3 pm.
-Classroom instruction takes place at the Clearbrook Centre in Abbotsford.
-The practicum follows directly after successful completion of the theory components and is held at various locations throughout the Fraser Valley.
+This is a seven-month, full-time program that may be offered online or in a hyflex format.
+Any classroom instruction takes place at the Clearbrook Centre in Abbotsford.
+The practicum follows directly after successful completion of the theory components and is held at various locations throughout the Fraser Valley and Lower Mainland.

 Program outline